Frequently Asked Questions

 What is the difference between image size and mat/frame size?

-What kind of mat will my painting/print come with?
+What kind of mat will my painting come with?

 I use white Crescent Conservation mats.
-Paintings have a double mat, prints have a single mat.
+Larger paintings have a double mat, prints and 8x10" paintings have a single mat.
 These mats absorb any impurities in the frame and will not turn yellow over time.
-All include matted paintings include a backing board and a strong sleeve to protect from the elements.
+Prints and paintings include a foam backing board and a strong sleeve to protect from the elements.

 Do I need special glass?